We’ve heard a lot of homeowners talk about what inspired them to install a custom home theater room. Never once did someone mention their grandmother.

 However, Rudy Brown had his grandmother Elaine in mind when it came time to give his bedroom an AV makeover.
 “My grandmother is a major proponent of architectural and interior design,” Rudy says.
 “I grew up watching her design and build churches and houses.”

 Elaine’s work as an architect and pastor helped influence Rudy in several ways.
-It fueled his fascination with architecture and construction, but also inspired him to get the knowledge (and get a little dirty) to build his own home theater.
+It fueled his fascination with architecture and construction, but also inspired him to get the knowledge (and get a little dirty) create his own DIY home theater.

 “This is my first home and I knew that I wanted to build something that would not only make my grandmother proud, but also surprise her and the rest of my close-knit family,” says Rudy.
 “What better than a home theater?”